 ALLERGENS

 The latest advice is not to delay the introduction of allergies.
-We would advice to include these from 6 months of age and keep within the diet regularly.
+We would advise to include these from 6 months of age and keep within the diet regularly.

-Begin with egg and then peanut, the others can follow in any order after this; cow’s milk, wheat, soya, tree nuts, fish, shellfish, and sesame.
+Begin with egg and then peanut, the others can follow in any order after this; cow’s milk, wheat, soy, tree nuts, fish, shellfish, and sesame.
 These are the 9 common allergens.

 If your baby is tolerating these ok, the advice is to try to maintain these in their diet 2-3 times a week.